 Diabetes is an invisible disabilities because it can potentially affect all areas of a person’s life.
 You may find a disability insurance specialist disability is the best way to take care of your car insurance needs.

-Specialist insurance and diabetes
+Specialist insurance and driving with diabetes

 Blue Badge is Australia’s first independence and mobility insurance specialist.
 We offer car insurance for people with a disability parking permit.
 Every day we work with people who face the reality of living with a disability.
 Our clients live with a wide range of disabilities, which means we understand the challenges that every day living may present.

 Contact us today for an obligation free tailored insurance quote to suit your needs.